Courgette plant care: tips on watering, fertilising & diseases

 After planting, courgettes need a little extra care and plenty of nutrients for a bountiful harvest.
 Here is our courgette plant care guide, with tips on watering and fertilising your courgette plants and dealing with some of the most common courgette diseases.

-Courgette (Cucurbita pepo subsp. pepo convar. giromontiina), like pumpkins (Cucurbita maxima, C. moschata and C. pepo) and cucumbers (Cucumis sativus), belong to the gourd family (Cucurbitaceae).
+Courgettes (Cucurbita pepo subsp. pepo convar. giromontiina), like pumpkins (Cucurbita maxima, C. moschata and C. pepo) and cucumbers (Cucumis sativus), belong to the gourd family (Cucurbitaceae).
 The right care for your courgette plants will ensure an abundance of fruit until late in the season.
 But how often do you have to water courgettes?
 What is the right plant food for courgettes?
 When is the best time to fertilise?
 And do courgettes like nettle tea fertiliser?
 Below you will find our top tips and advice on courgette plant care.

 Courgette plant care: watering courgettes

-Tip: A mulch layer of plant material reduces loss of water through evaporation in summer and helps reduce the growth of weeds too.
+Tip: a mulch layer of plant material reduces loss of water through evaporation in summer and helps reduce the growth of weeds too.
 On top of this, it prevents the fruits from lying directly on the ground when ripe, meaning they are less prone to rotting.
 However, mulch binds nitrogen as it breaks down, so it is important to consider applying extra fertiliser to compensate for this.

 Fertilising courgette plants